hardwario/bc-website/includes/shop/body-sensor-module.md

-The two terminal - A on the left, B on the right - are connected to the BigClown header signals P4/A4/DAC0 and P5/A5/DAC1.
-The other two terminals in the middle are connected to the GND (ground) signal.
+The two terminals - A on the left, B on the right - are connected to the BigClown header signals P4/A4/DAC0 and P5/A5/DAC1.

+The C pin is in default configuration connected also to the ground GND.
+It is possible to remove zero-ohm resistor R20 and solder it to the place R21.
+This way the C signal is directly connected to P7 and can be used as extra input.

+The VCC middle pin is possible to control by software.
+You can enable 3 V on this pin.

 ## Features